sec-tools/litefuzz/README.md

 ### remote network examples

 Fuzzing remote clients and servers is a bit more challenging: we have no local debugging and rely on catching a halt in interaction between the two parties over the network to catch crashes.
 Also, since we are assumedly blind to what's happening on the other end, fuzzing ends when the client or server stops responding and needs to be restarted manually after the client or server is restored to a normal (uncrashed) state unless the user has setup scripts on the remote side to manage this process.

-Again, UDP complicates this further.
+UDP complicates this further.
 Even sending a test packet to see if there's a listening service on a UDP port doesn't guarantee a reply.
 So it's possible to remotely fuzz network clients and servers, but there's a trade-off on visibility.

 #### client